directus/directus/docs/guides/extensions/endpoints-api-proxy-twilio.md

 ---
-description: 'Learn how to proxy a third-party API with a custom endpoint, requiring a valid user account.'
+description: Learn how to proxy a third-party API with a custom endpoint, requiring a valid user account.
 contributors: Tim Butterfield, Kevin Lewis
 ---